Skip to content

 We’re On To Something

-A few years ago I wrote a 10 minute play with Chris from my old improv group that The Dare Project in NYC was kind enough to… Read more “We’re On To Something”
+A few years ago I wrote a 10 minute play with Chris from my old improv group that The Dare Project in NYC was kind enough to produce.
+Our play was about a video game character who is sick of … Read more

 July 2, 2012 by Fred Gooltz